9ae/ace/wiki/vault/s.3_18.md

 ## and so?
 Adolf is touched that Alan is interested in him as a person.
 Alan is excited to find someone who likes him.
 He hasn't had the best luck in love.
 He is feeling so lucky to have found someone so fast.

+As Adolf is about to leave, Alan grabs his hand.
+Alan: Will you come back again? ... not for ... not necessarily.
+I just want to hear you play, (*motions violin case*) just for me
+Adolf: You're still asking for my time, my time I don't give freely.
+Alan: I will play, how much would you charge?
+Adolf: Pay me in (*pulls Allan into a kiss*)